 The rise of the rebec

-The earliest apparent European rebec iconography is in the Catalan Psalter, c.
+The earliest identification of European rebec iconography, as recognised by modern authors, is in the Catalan Psalter, c.
 1050 (see images on the right), a few decades before the first appearance of the word rebek in the early 12th century.
-Such iconography appears to show that the rebec had been in existence across western Europe since the 11th century, very near in time to the introduction of the rebab in the west.
-However, identification is not certain and caution is needed.
+We have the 3 strings and the piriform (pear shape), so this appears at first to show that the rebec had been in existence across western Europe since the 11th century.

-Since the shape of the rebec was also one of the shapes of the vielle or medieval fiddle, it is virtually impossible to know in any given case whether a 3 string instrument in the shape of a rebec really is a rebec or is a vielle, since vielles sometimes had 3 (or 4 or 5) strings.
+However, the identification of the Catalan Psalter instrument as a rebec is a mistake.
+The piriform of the rebec looks from the top like one of the shapes of the vielle or medieval fiddle, distinguishable by the rebec having a bowl back and the vielle having a flat back, but such a visual difference is hidden in two dimensional images where only the soundboard is visible.
+It has therefore been easy for modern authors, seeing a 3 string piriform instrument, to call it a rebec.
 Corroboration from an accompanying text would settle the matter, but this is very rare in medieval iconography and, as we have seen, there is only one surviving contemporaneous mention of a rebek, which is itself problematic.
-It is therefore not possible to say whether the image in the Catalan Psalter is a rebec or a vielle.
-The same would apply to the similar instrument in BL Arundel 91 (right), except that closer examination shows it to have 4 strings.
+It is therefore not possible on this basis to say whether the image in the Catalan Psalter is a rebec or a vielle.
+The same would apply to the similar instrument in British Library Arundel 91 (right), except that closer examination shows it to have 4 strings.
 If we work on the assumption that rebecs always had 3 strings – and all the available evidence suggests this – then the BL Arundel 91 instrument is a vielle.
 This identification is itself based on the assumption that the depiction of 4 strings is accurate, since there are only 3 pegs.
-Any individual example of instrument iconography of this period cannot be relied upon to be a true representation, as artists were concerned with impressions, not photographic accuracy, and different numbers of non-corresponding pegs and strings are common.
-Therefore, in this case, if we count the strings, it’s a vielle, but if we count the pegs, it may be a rebec.
-Frustrating, isn’t it?

-The picture in the 14th century is much clearer.
-This was the period of the rebec’s highest esteem and popularity, when the French poet Eustache Deschamps (c.
-1346–c.
-1406) wrote that “at royal courts everyone wants to play the trumpet, gittern, and rebec.”
-During the 14th, 15th, and into the early 16th century, the rebec is regularly seen in paintings of saints, therefore associated with heaven and holiness, and sometimes coupled with the lute, which had the same associations.
+When the rebec truly began is a subject of much debate, but 1400 seems a good rough guide, given the iconographical evidence.
+During the 15th and into the early 16th century, the rebec is regularly seen in paintings of saints, therefore associated with heaven and holiness, and sometimes coupled with the lute, which had the same associations.